 Justice Surya Kant studied law at the Maharshi Dayanand University in Rohtak.
 He began practising in the Punjab and Haryana High Court in 1985 and served as the Advocate General of Haryana.
 He was then designated as a Senior Advocate in 2001.

-In 2019, the Collegium elevated Kant J to the Supreme Court.
+In 2019, the Collegium elevated Justice Kant to the Supreme Court.
 In elevating him, the Collegium emphasised it was placing due weight on having adequate representation from all High Courts in the Supreme Court.

 Central Bureau of Investigation v Sakru Mahagu Binjewar and Ors involved a conviction for Murder, Criminal Conspiracy, Rioting and intimidation and insult under Scheduled Castes and the Scheduled Tribes (Prevention of Atrocities) Act, 1989.
-Kant J authored the opinion of the three-judge Bench on the proportionality of a 25-year prison sentence.
+Justice Kant authored the opinion of the three-judge Bench on the proportionality of a 25-year prison sentence.
 He held that Section 57 of the IPC does not in any way limit the punishment of imprisonment for life to a term of 20 years.
-Therefore, he upheld the commutation of the death penalty to 25-years ‘actual imprisonment.’
+Therefore, he upheld the commutation of the death penalty to 25-years 'actual imprisonment.'